liberodark/batocera_exemple_pkg/README.md

 - Connect in SSH, then run the command `pacman -U example.pkg.tar.xz` in this folder.

 ## Remove the package
-- Connectez vous en SSH à votre système BATOCERA
+- Connect in SSH to your BATOCERA system
 - Run the command `pacman -R exemple`

 ## Links